ekorsak-deutsch/CIDM6330/Assignment 2/Assignment2_readme.md

+# Assignment 2 Overview

+## Purpose
+For Assignment 2, I am creating an API for administrators to retrieve data acquired from Google Workspace for audit and cybersecurity purposes.

+## Implementation
+This API uses sample data about email forwarding rules, imported into a SQLite database via the `sample_data_import.py` script.

+## Core Functionality
+The main focus of this assignment is developing an API that allows administrators to:

+1. Access forwarding rule data from the database
+2. Review forwarding rules and mark them as:
+   - **Not malicious** - When forwarding serves a necessary business purpose
+   - **Under investigation** - During the period when administrators are investigating the rule
+   - **Delete entries** - When a user has confirmed the forwarding rule has been removed

 # Email Forwarding Rules Audit API

-This application provides a REST API for managing and auditing email forwarding rules.
+This application provides a REST API for auditing email forwarding rules.

 ## Prerequisites
 1. Python 3.13